pmorganelli/pmorganelli/README.md

-👋 Hi!
+Hey! 👋

-I’m Peter Morganelli, a computer science major at Tufts University working as a software developer at Tufts's JumboCode on the Somerville Museum team, previously on the Theatre@First team.
+📌 I’m Peter Morganelli, a computer science major at Tufts University working as a software developer at Tufts's JumboCode on the Somerville Museum team, previously on the Theatre@First team.
 I am passionate about learning and applying new technologies to solve real-world problems, which is exactly what we do at Somerville Museum.

-I'm also a Data Structures TA, Founder of Tufts' Leadership Training Institute, and a big Rubik's Cube nerd.
+📲 I'm also a Data Structures TA, Founder of Tufts' Leadership Training Institute, and a big Rubik's Cube nerd.
 I enjoy solving problems, working with people, debugging, pair programming, and good vibes.
 Please reach out or check out my [portfolio website](https://petermorganelli.vercel.app) for more info about me!

 📫 How to reach me:
 petercarlmorganelli@gmail.com